Kazaco/FAT32-Image-Manipulator/README.txt

 Bugs:
-1. If you copy/mv LONGFILE multiple times there is a possibility the program will break.
+1. If you copy LONGFILE it will take a while to finish properly

 Extra Credit:
 rmdir is operational